 The Catholic Encyclopedia defines Purgatory as “a place or condition of temporal punishment for those who, departing this life in God’s grace, are not entirely free from venial faults, or have not fully paid the satisfaction due to their transgressions.”
-In other words, they are forgiven but have not received justice for their sins and/or are not perfectly detached from them.
+In other words, God has forgiven them but they have not received justice for their sins, and/or they have not perfectly detached themselves from their sins.

 Catechism of the Catholic Church paragraph 1472 adds,

 To understand this doctrine [of Purgatory] and practice of the Church, it is necessary to understand that sin has a double consequence.
 Grave sin deprives us of communion with God and therefore makes us incapable of eternal life, the privation of which is called the ‘eternal punishment’ of sin.
 On the other hand, every sin, even venial, entails an unhealthy attachment to creatures, which must be purified either here on earth, or after death in the state called Purgatory.

 Justice serves four purposes in this life: a) it punishes for a crimes committed (retributive punishment), b) it deters future crime (reformative punishment), c) it restores what has been taken from society (restorative punishment), and d) it heals the offender (rehabilitative punishment).

 Since we could never repay God for sins we commit against Him, His Son, who is infinite and whose salvific works have infinite value, offered Himself as the eternal Sacrifice for our sins.
 Thus, when we are in Christ, that is, in a state of grace, God has forgiven our sins.
 Therefore, He will not sentence us to eternal punishment (retribution).
 However, this does not mean that some satisfaction is no longer due.